Howard Hughes made movies

 In 1948 Howard Hughes bought RKO film studios, for 22 million dollars.

-After the buying of RKO, Howard jumped his womanizing into high gear.
+After the buying of RKO, he jumped his womanizing into high gear.

 Bob Maheu said it didn't matter to Howard if the studio made money or not.